MLS-leading Revolution deals D.C. United a costly loss in a cloudy playoff race

 United, winless in three straight, is even with New York City FC (11-11-8) on points (41) but ahead on the first tiebreaker (victories).
 The teams will clash Saturday night at Yankee Stadium.

 “Everything is in our hands,” Coach Hernán Losada said.
 “Not many teams can say that four games before the end.
 Let’s not forget where we’re coming from and where we are right now in only eight months.
-I am incredibly proud of the efforts everyone is doing to get to the point that we can be competitive with a team against New England.”
+I am incredibly proud of the efforts everyone is doing to get to the point that we can be competitive with a team [such as] New England.”

 United went ahead early in the second half on Nigel Robertha’s goal, but New England’s excellence was on display on consecutive goals by designated players Adam Buksa, Carles Gil and Gustavo Bou.